flukadocker/F4D/README.md

 Alternatively you can start the Docker Quickstart Terminal as Administrator and execute the install script in a Windows prompt terminal also started as Administrator.

 ## The installation process

-**Before installing with the instructions below, make sure that you have an Ubuntu-based F4D Docker image!
-If you haven't done so, you can build one by following instructions on [github.com/vicha-w/F4D_baseimage](https://github.com/vicha-w/F4D_baseimage)**

 Both install scripts will prompt for your Fluka credentials (fuid-XXXX and password), download the latest public Fluka release and install it in a Fedora based Docker container.